Black Cat (Marvel Comics): Black Cat (2019)

+Issue 1

 According to Diamond Comic Distributors, Black Cat #1 was the best selling comic book in June 2019, with over 250 000 sold units.
 Black Cat #1 was the 4th best selling comic book of 2019.

-Sam Stone of CBR.com compared Black Cat #1 to Ocean's 11 and The Thomas Crown Affair, writing, "Fun, true to the character, and action-packed, the inaugural issue of Black Cat is a top-down joy to read both for longtime fans of the character while being completely accessible to new readers.
+Sam Stone of Comic Book Resources compared Black Cat #1 to Ocean's 11 and The Thomas Crown Affair, writing, "Fun, true to the character, and action-packed, the inaugural issue of Black Cat is a top-down joy to read both for longtime fans of the character while being completely accessible to new readers.
 The creative team seamlessly mixes genres and explores the possibilities of the character without shying away from Felicia Hardy's recent villainous history.
 Reestablishing the character as a cool, confident burglar with her own checkered past, Black Cat #1 sets the stage for a heist-oriented adventure in the heart of the Marvel Universe for its eponymous protagonist."
-Charlie Ridgely of Comicbook.com called Black Cat #1 a "surprisingly enjoyable read," saying, "Black Cat #1 is a simple and grounded, but exciting series that gives an underutilized character the chance to shine on her own.
+Charlie Ridgely of ComicBook.com called Black Cat #1 a "surprisingly enjoyable read", saying, "Black Cat #1 is a simple and grounded, but exciting series that gives an underutilized character the chance to shine on her own.
 It's not perfect, but it gets better as it goes along and is certainly well-worth your time, if you're looking for a new series to try out."

-Vol. 2
+Issue 2

 According to Diamond Comic Distributors, Black Cat #2 was the 8th best selling comic book in July 2019.
 Black Cat #2 was the 89th best selling comic book in 2019.

-Charlie Ridgely of Comicbook.com gave Black Cat #2 a grade of 4 out of 5, asserting, "Color me surprised once again, but Black Cat is a good book.
+Charlie Ridgely of ComicBook.com gave Black Cat #2 a grade of 4 out of 5, asserting, "Color me surprised once again, but Black Cat is a good book.
 It's a caper-heist comic that continues to be better than you'd think it has any right to be, turning a supporting character like Felicia Hardy into an effortlessly compelling leading force.
 It's almost impossible not to be captured by her, as well as the characters around her.
 Everything at work in this book was already great, but adding in a crazed Merlin and a trip to the Sanctum Santorum make it even better.
 It's time to add this one to your pull list."